RediCloud/cloud-v2/docs/commands/server-version-types.md

 ## Connector settings

 The connector represents the interface between the cloud and the server.
 E.g. in the case of paper in the form of a plugin.
 It is also possible to use your own connectors, which you have implemented yourself.
-To do this, change the connector download url to your own with `svt edit <name> connector url <url>`.&#x20;
+To do this, change the connector download url to your own with `svt edit <name> connector url <url>`.

 With `svt edit <name> connector file <filename>` you can set the name under which the connector file is saved.